thoughtspot/thoughtspot.github.io/pages/end_user_guide/end_user_search/filter_from_column_headers.md

 ---
 To add a filter from column headers:

-1. While viewing your answer as a table, click **Change configuration** on the column header you want to filter, and select **Filters**.
+1. While viewing your answer as a table, click **Change configuration** on the column header you want to filter.

      ![](/pages/images/change_configuration_of_a_column.png "Change configuration of a column")

+2. Select **Filters**.

-2. Select the values to include in your answer.
+3. Select the values to include in your answer.

-3. Click **Done**.
+4. Click **Done**.

    If there are too many values, you can use the filter search bar to find the ones you want.